CedarGroveStudios/ShadowDetector/README.md

     Useful as a simple gesture detector.

-The ShadowDetector has only been tested on the PyPortal so far, but should be able to function reliably on other microcontrollers.
-The automatic sampling mode will test the microcontroller's analog acquisition latency and adjust the internal low-pass filter's sample size to maintain the 25 Hz cutoff frequency.
+The ShadowDetector class was tested on the PyPortal, but should be able to function reliably on other microcontrollers with similar sensors.
+The automatic samples mode will test the microcontroller's analog acquisition latency and adjust the internal low-pass filter's sample size to maintain the ~25 Hz cutoff frequency.

 ![Light sensor signal low-pass filter comparison](https://github.com/CedarGroveStudios/ShadowDetector/blob/main/docs/FIR_boxcar_filter_pyportal.png)